Phillip Phillips: 2012–2013: The World from the Side of the Moon

-2014–2019: Behind the Light, Collateral and acting
+2014–2016: Behind the Light

-In March 2013, Phillip Phillips stated that he was "always writing" and that his second studio album would be released sometime in 2014.
+In March 2013, Phillips stated that he was "always writing" and that his second studio album would be released sometime in 2014.
 The album, Behind the Light, was released on May 19, 2014.
 The debut single, "Raging Fire", from his second album was released digitally on March 3, 2014.
 The song was featured in the National Hockey League's Playoffs.
 Phillips received his first BMI pop music song writing award for "Raging Fire".
 A promotional single, "Fly", was released alongside the album's pre-order on April 22, 2014.

 Phillips toured with O.A.R. in the summer of 2014.
-He also launched the Behind The Light Fall Tour 2014 in the U.S. to support his second album.
+In 2014, he also launched the Behind the Light Fall Tour in the United States to support his second album.

 The second single released from the album was "Unpack Your Heart".
 The song was featured in a TV commercial for Ram 1500 trucks, which premiered at the 2014 American Music Awards.

 In January 2015, Phillips filed a lawsuit against his label 19 Recordings, seeking to be released from his contract".
 The dispute was settled in June 2017.